Shahin-Mjz/Web-Development/Create_and_style_a_webpage/README.md

-# Lab Instructions: Create and style a webpage
+# Lab Instructions: Create and Style a Webpage

 In this exercise you will practice building your webpage using HTML and CSS.<br><br>